 Seven Brothers at the Mill

 So this place is actually a little bit past North Shore, but if you’re heading back to the windward side it’s a convenient stop!
-Seven Brothers prides themselves in giving their customers fresh, never frozen, high-quality ingredients, including antibiotic-free and vegetarian-fed ground beef.
+Seven Brothers prides itself in giving its customers fresh, never frozen, high-quality ingredients, including antibiotic-free and vegetarian-fed ground beef.

 BONUS: Best acai bowls on North Shore